JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 The IntelliJ Platform is a highly concurrent environment.
 Code is executed in many threads simultaneously.
-In general, as in a regular [Swing](https://docs.oracle.com/javase%2Ftutorial%2Fuiswing%2F%2F/index.html) application, threads can be categorized into two groups:
+In general, as in a regular [Swing](https://docs.oracle.com/javase%2Ftutorial%2Fuiswing%2F%2F/index.html) application, threads can be categorized into two main groups:
 - [Event Dispatch Thread](https://docs.oracle.com/javase/tutorial/uiswing/concurrency/dispatch.html) (EDT) – also known as the UI thread.
   Its main purpose is handling UI events (such as reacting to clicking a button or updating the UI).
   EDT executes events taken from the Event Queue.
   Operations performed on EDT must be as fast as possible to not block other events and freeze the UI.
   There is only one EDT in the running application.
 - background threads (BGT) – used for performing long-running and costly operations, or background tasks

 [//]: # (TODO: Add diagram showing BGT, EDT and event queue)